 An award-winning educator specializing in the application of queer theory to Talmud study, Rabbi Lappe has served on the faculties of the University of Illinois at Urbana-Champaign, Temple University, The University of Judaism, The Reconstructionist Rabbinical College, The Graduate Theological Union’s Center for Jewish Studies at UC-Berkeley, The Wexner Institute, and Milken Community High School, where she was the founding faculty adviser to the school’s Gay-Straight Alliance, the first to be established at a Jewish day school.

-Mónica is thrilled to move to Chicago to join the SVARA team as Associate Director.
 Born in Massachusetts and raised by her Venezuelan Eastern European family both in Boston and Caracas, Mónica has worked as a Jewish educator in numerous institutions.
 This training has led her as far away as an egalitarian synagogue in Chile, and as nearby as her neighborhood shtiebel in Jamaica Plain.
 She has served as a prison chaplain, working to affirm humanity inside of a deeply dehumanizing system, and as a geriatric chaplain bringing spirit and care to elders in a nursing home.
-For the past two years, she has served as Program Manager and faculty member of the Boston Teen Beit Midrash, a loving and rigorous learning community for teens.
-Mónica is the author of two forthcoming books of poetry from YesYes Books and Cooper Dillon Press.
+She served for two years as the Program Manager and faculty member of the Boston Teen Beit Midrash, a loving and rigorous learning community for teens.
+Mónica is the author of two books of poetry, published by YesYes Books and Cooper Dillon Books.
 She is also on the leadership team of Let My People Sing! which runs transformative Jewish singing retreats.
-In her new role at SVARA, Mónica will be fostering new community partnerships, growing our bet midrash programs in Chicago, serving on the Talmud faculty, and expanding programming for our student community.
+In her role at SVARA, Mónica is fostering new community partnerships, growing our bet midrash programs in Chicago, serving on the Talmud faculty, and expanding programming for our student community.

 Amir moved to Chicago in 2009 after a brief stint hanging out in the Kosher Halal Co-op at Oberlin College.
 In Summer 2011 he participated in The Adamah Fellowship, a three-month Jewish ecology and leadership program, which nurtured his love of Jewish community, confirmed his interest in Environmental Studies, and gave him a chance to get his hands dirty.
 In the past few years, Amir has, on and off, worked as an urban farmer, studied Environmental Science at DePaul University, and built Jewish community at Moishe House Rogers Park.
-Amir has been studying at SVARA since 2013, was SVARA’s 2016 Fellow, and is thrilled to be facilitating learning for so many other students.
+Amir has been studying at SVARA since 2013, was SVARA’s 2016 Fellow, and brings insights gained as a SVARA learner to his work.

 Deborah Newbrun is the founder of Get Set Go Community Adventures.
 Her career as a preeminent Jewish environmental leader spans 30 years, including serving 25 years as the Director of Camp Tawonga and four years as Hazon’s Director in the Bay Area.
 Additionally, she has served on the faculty of multiple Jewish learning fellowships.
 Deborah co-authored Spirit In Nature: Teaching Judaism and Ecology on the Trail.
 Deborah is known for being an engaging and creative leader and infusing deep spirit into her teachings.